Stuycs-K/finalproject-09-you-lihan-ye-qiuyu/DEVLOG-Lihan.md

 Started on README.md, organizing all the requirements and task, and helped Leo with padding

 ### 2025-05-20 -
+Pair programming working on first step of MD5.
+Started working on PRESENTATION.md.

 ### 2025-05-21 -